MatteoFasulo/Whisper-TikTok/README.md

 ## How it Works

-Employing Whisper-TikTok is a breeze: simply modify the [video.json](video.json).
-The JSON file contains the following fields:
+Employing Whisper-TikTok is a breeze: simply modify the [clips.csv](clips.csv).
+The CSV file contains the following attributes:

 - `series`: The name of the series.
 - `part`: The part number of the video.
 - `text`: The text to be spoken in the video.
+- `tags`: The tags to be used for the video.
 - `outro`: The outro text to be spoken in the video.
-- `tags`: The tags to be used for the video.

-Summarizing the program's functionality:

-> Furnished with a structured JSON dataset containing details such as the **series name**, **video part number**, **video text** and **outro text**, the program orchestrates the synthesis of a video incorporating the provided text and outro.
-Subsequently, the generated video is stored within the designated `output` folder.

 <details>
 <summary>Details</summary>